LSSTC-DSFP/LSSTC-DSFP-Sessions/Sessions/Session16/README.md

 * 12:00 PM - 12:15 PM Goals of the DSFP; L. Walkowicz
 * 12:15 PM - 01:30 PM LUNCH
 * 01:30 PM - 02:00 PM  A Brief Introduction to git/GitHub; B Scott
-* 02:00 PM - 03:30 PM Building Visualizations Via Principles of Design/Python Diagnostics; A. Miller?
+* 02:00 PM - 03:30 PM Building Visualizations Via Principles of Design; A. Miller
 * 03:30 PM - 04:00 PM o Break
-* 04:00 PM - 05:00 PM [Topic from alternate DSFP session - Probably ML]
+* 04:00 PM - 05:00 PM Introduction to Machine Learning; A. Miller

 ## Day 1 -- Bayes or Bust? | (Probability and Introduction to Bayes)